santhoshpcv/Mypowershellscripts/README.md

 # Mypowershellscripts
-Useful Powercli scripts useful for Vmware admins written by me
+Powercli scripts useful for Vmware admins written by me